panaitescu-paul/Wave-Tracer-JavaScript-2016/README.md

 # Graph Generator
-Live Graph drawing based on changing formulas.
+### Generate and draw a Sine Wave that is based on changing formulas.

+# Features:
-1. draws graph based on SIN formula
+1. Draw graph based on SIN formula
-2. infinite generator
+2. Infinite generator
-3. changes formula every few seconds
+3. Change formula every few seconds

 ### Demo